danmalter/danmalter.github.io/_posts/2021-06-04-mlb-openpose.md

 # Using OpenPose with MLB Players

 MLB StatCast has done a lot to improve how player’s movements are analyzed, but little public research has been done using video and image processing to improve mechanics amongst players and to help prevent injuries.
-This analysis will demonstrate how to use video and image processing techniques to improve how Major League Baseball players perform various actions, such as pitching and hitting.
+In part, this is due to the fact that machine learning related to images and videos requires lots of storage and high computing.
+Even though storage and computing are relatively cheap, there is a high complexity and small cost associated to working with this type of data.
+Additionally, MLB and individual teams own video rights making accessibility of data difficult.
+In this article, I will demonstrate how sample image and video data can be used and these same concepts can be used at a larger scale to make heavier impacts.
+This analysis will focus on how to use image and video processing techniques to improve how Major League Baseball players perform various actions, such as pitching and hitting.
 Implementation of work uses a combined method of MIT’s open-source algorithm, OpenPose, as well as various data analysis and machine learning techniques.
 Further information about OpenPose can be seen [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose).

 ### Data Capture

 Data for this project was captured by collecting various video clips of a given player from both a side and center field point of view.
-A team can utilize this method of analysis by having a still camera directed at a pitcher throughout a game or during a bullpen/batting practice session.
-For simplicity of this analysis, a few different pitches/swings are shown for a given player, but the ideal situation would be to have hundreds of pitches to draw further conclusions from the data.
+All video and images used in this analysis are solely for a research purpose and not being used for any team specifically.
+However, a team can utilize this method of analysis by having a still camera directed at a pitcher throughout a game or during a bullpen/batting practice session.
+For the most part, the infrastructure is already in place, so it comes down to a matter of teams using this type of data.
+For simplicity of this analysis, a few different pitches/swings are shown for a given player, but the ideal situation would be to have hundreds of pitches or swings to better insights from the data.

 ### Analysis
 To start, we’ll look at a still image of the OpenPose algorithm applied to a side-view of Walker Buehler pitching.
 OpenPose captures 25 data points (keypoints) of a human body, such as “Right Wrist”, “Neck”, “Left Knee”, etc. for both still images and video.
-When a keypoint is not found in the image, OpenPose uses machine learning to estimate where the body part is located.
-The OpenPose algorithm works with multiple people within one view, but it works best with only one person.
-In cases where non-relevant people are in the background, image processing techniques such as blurring or cropping can be used to filter those people out.
+When a keypoint is not found in the image, OpenPose uses machine learning to estimate where the body part is located, often time referred to as pose estimation.
+The OpenPose algorithm works with one or multiple people in a single view, but I have found that it works best with only one person in the picture.
+In cases where non-relevant people are in the background, image processing techniques such as blurring effects or cropping can be used to filter out noise.

 ![Walker Beuhler Image](/figure/2021-06-04-mlb-openpose/beuhler1.png)

 <br>

 By feeding in a video through the OpenPose algorithm, we get an output like the video below.
 Here we see the OpenPose algorithm in action throughout the duration of a full pitch for Walker Buehler.
 During this particular clip, 101 snapshots were taken by the algorithm, which essentially means that the video is turned into a sequence of 101 still images.
-For each snapshot, the x-coordinates, y-coordinates and confidence (0-1) are given for each of the 25 keypoints.
+This number will differ depending on the length of a particular video.
+For each snapshot image, the x-coordinates, y-coordinates and confidence (0-1) are given for each of the 25 keypoints (body parts.

 <b>Walker Beuhler Side View</b>
 <video width="520" controls>